ElasticMint/website/drafts/too-many-tests.md

 Then my basket will contain the added item
 ```

 In order to meet this requirement you will need a module for managing baskets.
-This might be a microservice, or just one endpoint among many on a webservice.
+This might be a microservice or just one endpoint among many on a webservice.
 Regardless of how it's implemented, the observable outcome will be the same.
 Adding an item to the basket will cause the basket to contain that item.

 If we write a test at the module level then this is easy to do before writing any code.
-If you really want to, you can use a tool like SpecFlow which converts human readable Gherkin into test methods.
-Personally though, I don't think anyone ever reads those tests, so I'm quite happy to use my unit testing tool which I use for testing classes.
+If you really want to, you can use a tool like SpecFlow which converts human-readable Gherkin into test methods.
+Personally though, I don't think anyone ever reads those tests, so I'm quite happy to use the unit testing tool which I use for testing classes.

 In writing code to make that test pass, I can make it as smelly and dirty as I want.
 It doesn't matter.
 I just need the test to pass.
 There might already be classes I can reuse to help me, or I can just write it all inside the public facing method which gets called.

 Once the test passes, it's refactoring time.
 There's no need to write any more tests because we already know it works.
 Any classes that are extracted should not be exposed publically.
 In the world of C#, this means they should be `internal`.
-Another thing we tend not to do!
+(Another thing we tend not to do!)

-At this point it's ok to create dependencies inline.
-You might do this with a factory.
-They don't need to be injected into the constructor.
-Nothing is gained by doing this.
-I realise this goes against all our current practices, but the simple truth is that it's very rare for there to be multiple implementations of an interface.
-We've been creating all these interfaces in the name of flexibility, when actually we just don't need it.
+It might be appropriate to create instances of these extract classes inline with the `new` keyword, especially if construction is very simple and only uses data that is present at the point it is created.
+Sometimes, it will make sense to use a factory to create a dependency.
+I once extracted a calculation which involved a number of branches into a set of classes with one class for each combination of variables, and then used a factory to given the correct instance - see [Strategy pattern](http://www.blackwasp.co.uk/Strategy.aspx).

+In a lot of code that I see, most dependencies are simply injected into the constructor.
+We've become used to creating interfaces with only a single implementation.
+While there is still a place for dependency injection, maybe we don't need all these interfaces and not all these dependencies need to be injected.

-As a result of this I will have far fewer tests, any tests I do have will not be tied to my implementation, and if I need to refactor at some point in the future I can do so easily.
+As a result of this approach I will have far fewer tests, any tests I do have will not be tied to my implementation, and if I need to refactor at some point in the future I can do so easily.

 By changing where we write our tests and going back to TDD, we can stop them being such a burden, and get an increased benefit from them.
 We won't have as many, but code-coverage will remain high (never something to be relied on!), and we can realise the promise of being able to refactor with confidence.